John E. Madden: Personal life

 Madden married Marie Anna Louise Megrue of Cincinnati in June 1890.
 They had two sons, J. Edward Madden, Jr. (1894–1943) and Joseph McKee Madden (1899–1932).
 The couple separated on ill-terms in 1903.
 Anna and her relatives sued Madden and were counter sued for years afterward, especially in relation to her and her brother's roles in a trusteeship for the boys.

 In 1905, after learning that his estranged wife planned to take their sons to Europe and fearing she would not return them, Madden took the boys from the convent school they attended in Madison, New Jersey.
 He took them back with him by train to Lexington, Kentucky.
 Anna moved to Ohio and filed divorce proceedings in that state in 1906.
 Later that year Anna Madden married the wealthy New York City broker and turfman Louis Valentine Bell (1853–1925).
+The couple would soon move to Switzerland.
 Since the Maddens had been married in Kentucky and John Madden was not formally contacted in her divorce, the Kentucky court ruled that the divorce was not valid.

 Madden finally secured full custody of their sons and filed for divorce from Anna Madden-Bell in February 1909.
 Anna Madden-Bell died on May 10, 1963, at the age of 91, having outlived both her husbands and both her sons.